majid-khorramgah/FER-Reliability-Benchmark/README.md

 > **Can controlled 3D viewpoint interventions reveal expression-specific failure boundaries in facial-expression recognition models?**

-A related question is:
+A related empirical question is:

 > **Do FER models remain appropriately reliable as they move beyond their reliable operating range, or can they become confidently wrong under controlled viewpoint changes?**

-The project subsequently investigates a broader representation-level question:
+The subsequent representation-level analysis motivates a broader research question:

 > **Can viewpoint-induced degradation in visual recognition be understood as a structured transition in representation space, and can these representational changes predict recognition failure before the failure occurs?**

-This second question is intentionally treated as a research direction rather than as an established conclusion.
+The broader question is treated as a research direction motivated by the empirical findings, not as an established conclusion.

 ---

 # Researcher Question

-The project has reached a stage where the empirical benchmark and validation pipeline can support a more general research discussion.
+The project has reached a stage where the empirical benchmark and validation pipeline can support a broader research discussion.

 The specific question for an external researcher is: